ibm-cloud-docs/vpc/lb-faqs.md

 * The provided certificate CRN might not be valid.
 * The certificate instance in the Certificate Manager might not have an associated private key.

-### What is the role of application load balancer front end listeners?
+### What is the role of application load balancer front-end listeners?
 {: #role-load-balancer-listeners}
 {: faq}

-Load balancer front end listeners are the application listening ports.
-They act as proxies for backend pools.
+Load balancer front-end listeners are the listening ports for the application.
+They act as proxies for back-end pools.

 ### Why are there only 2 IPs instead of 3?
 {: #why-only-2-ips}
 {: faq}

 The {{site.data.keyword.alb_full}} (ALB) operates in ACTIVE-ACTIVE mode, a configuration that makes it highly available.
-Horizontal scaling may further add extra appliances when your load increases.
-It's recommended that you choose subnets in different zones to make your load balancers support MZR.
-This way, if a zone is negatively impacted, a new load balancer will be provisioned in a different zone.
+Horizontal scaling might further add extra appliances when your load increases.
+The recommendation is that you choose subnets in different zones to make your load balancers support MZR.
+This way, if a zone is negatively impacted, a new load balancer is provisioned in a different zone.

-### Why am I receiving a 409 Conflict Error code when updating or deleting a load balancer?
+### Why am I receiving a 409 Conflict Error code when I update or delete a load balancer?
 {: #409-lbaas-conflict-error}
 {: faq}

-If you are receiving the HTTP status code `409`, it could be for one of the following reasons:
+If you are receiving the HTTP status code `409`, it might be for one of the following reasons:
 * You cannot `update` the load balancer configuration if the load balancer status is not `ACTIVE`.
 * You cannot `delete` a load balancer if the load balancer status is not `ACTIVE` or `ERROR`.
-* You cannot `delete` a load balancer which is already in `DELETE_PENDING` state.
+* You cannot `delete` a load balancer that is already in `DELETE_PENDING` state.
 * You cannot `delete` a load balancer if it has one or more pools that are attached to instance groups.
 * You cannot `delete` a load balancer pool if it is attached to an instance group.
 * You cannot `add`/`delete`/`update` members to a pool that is managed by an instance group.

-### If a pool is attached to an instance group, what is the maximum number of backend members I can have in a pool?
+### If a pool is attached to an instance group, what is the maximum number of back-end members that I can have in a pool?
 {: #lbaas-ig-pool-member}
 {: faq}

-The maximum number of backend members allowed in a pool is 50.
-So if an instance group is attached to a pool, the number of instances in the group will not scale up beyond this limit.
+The maximum number of back-end members that are allowed in a pool is 50.
+So if an instance group is attached to a pool, the number of instances in the group can't scale up beyond this limit.

 ### Why is my listener not receiving traffic?
 {: #lbaas-listener-security-group}
 {: faq}

-Ensure the security group rule(s) attached to your load balancer allow incoming ingress and outgoing egress traffic on your listener's port.
+Make sure that the security group rules that are attached to your load balancer allow incoming ingress and outgoing egress traffic on your listener's port.
 Security groups attached to your load balancer can be found on your load balancer's overview page.
-Locate the `Attached security groups` tab from the load balancer overview, then select the security groups you want to view and modify their rules.
+Locate the `Attached security groups` tab from the load balancer overview, then select the security groups that you want to view and modify their rules.

-### Why is no traffic reaching my backend members?
+### Why is traffic not reaching my back-end members?
 {: #lbaas-member-security-group}
 {: faq}

 Ensure that:

-* Your backend pool health checks are succeeding
+* Your back-end pool health checks are succeeding
-* Your backend member application is up and running
+* Your back-end member application is up and running
-* Your load balancer security group rules allow outgoing traffic from load balancers on your backend member port
+* Your load balancer security group rules allow outgoing traffic from load balancers on your back-end member port
-* Your backend member's security group rules, if any, allow all incoming traffic from the load balancer
+* Your back-end member's security group rules, if any, allow all incoming traffic from the load balancer

 ## Does IBM complete quarterly ASV scans of data-plane LBaaS appliances?
 {: #alb-asv}